antmaro/git/README.md

 # ANNOTATIONS ABOUT GIT

 ## Config global parameters (do not use --global option if not necessary)
+You can override the global configuration located in /etc/gitconfig.

 Config username:

 `$ git config --global(do not use if not global) user.name "pepito"`